gustawL/gustawl.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: Home Page
+tags:
+  - "#home"
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hi!
+My name is Gustaw Lizak.
+Welcome to my small corner on the web!

+I hope this place grow overtime! :)